nikhila1612/credit-card-default/README.md

 seaborn
 ```

-Install dependencies:
+Install everything with:

 ```bash
 pip install pandas numpy scikit-learn scipy matplotlib seaborn
 ```

-> **Note:** The notebooks were originally developed in **Google Colab** and use `google.colab.drive` for file paths.
-Update the `path` variable in `Predictive_modelling.ipynb` to match your local directory before running.
+> These notebooks were originally written in Google Colab.
+If you're running them locally, update the `path` variable in `Predictive_modelling.ipynb` to point to your local directory.

 ---

 ## How to Run

-1. Clone the repository and navigate to the project folder
+1. Clone the repository and open the project folder
-2. Ensure `UCI_Credit_Card.csv` is in your working directory
+2. Make sure `UCI_Credit_Card.csv` is in your working directory
-3. Run `ML_phase1.ipynb` to reproduce data cleaning and EDA — this outputs `UCI_Credit_Card_cleaned.csv`
+3. Run `ML_phase1.ipynb` first — this cleans the data and saves `UCI_Credit_Card_cleaned.csv`
-4. Run `Predictive_modelling.ipynb` to reproduce feature selection, model training, tuning, and comparison
+4. Then run `Predictive_modelling.ipynb` to reproduce the full modelling pipeline

 ---